Dimensions of Higher Order Factor Analysis Models: Introduction

-One may also consider the Zariski closure of $k$th-order factor analysis model, which is an algebraic variety.
-This leads to another fundamental question, that is studying the {\em implicitization problem} of the $k$th-order factor analysis model.
-There have been many attempts to study the polynomial relations describing a factor analysis model, and the problem is hard even when $k=2$.
-See \cite{harman1976modern,bekker1987rank,drton2007algebraic} for more details.
-The best known polynomial invariants are the \textit{tetrads}, which arise in one-factor analysis model.
-Additionally, the \textit{pentads}, which are fifth degree polynomials, were found to be model invariants for two-factor analysis model.
-When the number of factors is greater than two, there is no significant progress in finding the model invariants due to some computational difficulties.
-The implicitization problem has also been recently studied for more general linear non-Gaussian graphical models \cite{Robeva_2021,amendola2021third}.
+One of the most important tasks in statistical modeling is to perform model selection which is the set of rules to select the best model among a set of candidate models.
+In model selection, we assign a score to each model that depends on its log-likelihood and number of parameters and then we choose the model with the lowest score.
+The most popular model selection criteria include Akaike Information Criterion (AIC), Hannan-Quinn Information Criterion (HQIC), and Bayesian Information Criterion (BIC) \cite{akaike1998information, burnham2004multimodel,sugiura1978further, schwarz1978estimating}.
+Therefore, it is crucial to know the dimension of a statistical model.
+Moreover, knowing the codimension of the model is more desirable since it can be used to measure the complexity of a statistical model.

 The paper is organized as follows.
 After setting up notations, we recall some important properties of moment and cumulant tensors of random vectors, and we define the higher order factor analysis model.
-In Section \ref{sec: dimension higher order model}, we compute the dimension of the $3$rd-order factor analysis model, and we later extend the proof to an arbitrary $k\ge 3$.
-We provide also conditions on the parameters $k$, $p$, and $m$ such that the $k$th-order factor analysis model has positive codimension in the space of tuples of length $k-1$ of symmetric tensors of degrees $2,3,\ldots,k$.
+In Section \ref{sec: dimension higher order model}, we compute the dimension of the $k$th-order factor analysis model in Theorem \ref{thm: dimension k order factor analysis model}.
+Secondly, we provide conditions on the parameters $k$, $p$, and $m$ such that the $k$th-order factor analysis model has positive codimension in the space of tuples of length $k-1$ of symmetric tensors of degrees $2,3,\ldots,k$.
+Finally, we provide a Macaulay2 code \cite{GS} to verify numerically the previous formulas.